 The other Palace, the ROYAL PALACE OF LAEKEN (LAEKEN), houses the sovereigns since 1830.
 On a spring day I walk along the paths to the Royal Greenhouses in Laeken (LAEKEN), one hectare and a half of oval-shaped, crystalline galleries, for a delightful stroll through gardens subtly perfumed with rare essences.
 I have no difficulty whatsoever convincing myself that its collections of orange trees are among the finest in the world.

 The arches arise majestically on the axis of two fountains.
 Since it was built to celebrate the fiftieth anniversary of the Kingdom, this site has played host to a thousand and one treasures in the Royal Museum of the Army and Military History in Brussels (BRUXELLES), Autoworld Brussels - The World Automobile Centre (BRUXELLES) and the Cinquantenaire Museum - Royal Museums of Art and History (BRUXELLES).
 Like many others, I discovered the wonders of these museums.
 There, I explored Egypt on the 2nd floor, through the 9,000 objects and works of art brought from the Valley of the Nile.
-Don't forget to visit the: MIM - The Musical Instruments Museum (BRUXELLES), Royal Museums of Fine Arts: Museum of Ancient Art (BRUXELLES) and BOZAR - Turn of the Century Museum (BRUXELLES).
+Don't forget to visit the: MIM - The Musical Instruments Museum (BRUXELLES), Musée Oldmasters Museum, Ancient Art, Fine Arts Museum of Belgium (BRUXELLES) and Royal Fine Arts Museums - Musée Fin-de-Siècle Museum (BRUXELLES).